Skip to content ↓

 Vocabulary plays a crucial role in making yourself understood, expressing your ideas and understanding new learning.
 There is much research undertaken into vocabulary and its importance in securing high future outcomes.

-Every week the whole school learn the same five words.
-Each class spends dedicated time each week learning the words.
+Each class spends dedicated time each week learning new vocabulary.
 This could be through acting them out, talking them through and writing with them.
 They have to read and recognise them, understand their meaning and apply them to create different sentences.
-The words are all linked to a theme for the term and have a weekly focus.
-Here are some examples of words that the children have been putting into sentences.

 How do we build talking and listening into all activities across the whole day?